pavel-nicovala/pokedex-test-app/README.md

 # sdet-frontend-test

-A PokéDex application built with React and TypeScript, featuring a search interface for Pokémon data with comprehensive test coverage using Cypress and Playwright.
+A PokéDex application built with React and TypeScript, featuring a search interface for Pokémon data with comprehensive test coverage using Cypress, Playwright, and Supertest.
 The application consists of a TypeScript React frontend and a TypeScript Express backend API.

 ## 📋 Table of Contents